-Deborah Stenberg is a studio artist living and working in Dallas, Texas.
+Deborah Stenberg is a studio artist living and working in Astoria, Oregon.
 She began her art studies at the Academy of Art College in San Francisco in 1979 and graduated with a bachelor’s degree in Fine Arts from Northeastern State University of Oklahoma in Tahlequah.
 In 2015, she earned her Masters of Fine Arts degree from the Academy of Art University.
 Deborah has pursued her career across the United States, moving with her active-duty Coast Guard husband and four children.

 Deborah’s art projects have been featured in many magazines, and she has authored 5 books with her painting projects.
 She currently teaches fine arts at the University of Alaska Anchorage-Kodiak College Campus and Brookhaven College in Texas.
 In addition to her many popular on-campus painting and drawing courses, she has developed various distance learning curricula to deliver top quality fine arts education to University of Alaska students living in remote Alaska villages without access to college campuses or even road systems.
 One of her greatest joys is introducing students to art and watching them tap into their own creativity.